Final tax return when closing down, selling, or inheriting a business

 If you inherit a business in the Netherlands, you must settle that business's tax affairs.

-• It is likely that you must pay inheritance tax.
-If so, the Dutch Tax and Customs Administration will send you an inheritance tax return.
-Lower rates apply if you continue to run the business you have inherited.
+- It is likely that you must pay inheritance tax.
+If so, the Tax Administration will send you an inheritance tax return.
+Lower rates apply if you continue to run the business.

-• For income tax purposes, the Dutch Tax and Customs Administration will send you a copy of 'Form F'.
+- For income tax purposes, the Tax Administration will send you a copy of 'Form F'.
 You must use this form to declare the business income for the period from 1 January to the day of the former owner's death.

-• For VAT purposes, you will take over the deceased owner's place.
+- For VAT purposes, you will take over the deceased's place.
 This means that you will also take over all their rights and obligations with regard to VAT.

-Do you move your company to a different EU Member State?
-You can select the moment at which to settle with the Dutch Tax and Customs Administration: settle immediately, or defer your payment.
-If you want to pay the final tax return (exit taxation) at a later stage, you will have to supply a bank guarantee.
-You will also pay interest on late payment of tax.
+Do you move your company to a different EU country?
+You can select the moment at which to settle with the Netherlands Tax Administration.
+You can settle immediately, or defer your payment.
+If you want to pay the final tax return (exit taxation) at a later stage, you must supply a bank guarantee.
+You will also pay interest on late payment.
 You can choose to pay this in 10 equal, annual instalments.